 Baby Carrier Positions By Age (0-24 m): A Quick Guide

-Whenever I used to carry my babies in wraps, slings, or soft structured carriers, I used to feel like they were hugging me.
-Keeping your little bundle of joy safe and close to your body, especially in the infant stage, feels like a victory, right?
-If you are a mom, you know what I am talking about!
+Whenever I carried my babies in wraps, slings or soft structured carriers, it felt like they were hugging me back.
+Getting your little one settled and close, especially in those first months, feels like a win.
+If you are a mom, you know exactly what I mean.

-TBH- I used to do so!
+TBH- I used to feel exactly that way.

 Table of Contents